DaniStSimeonova147/ReactJS-Project/README.md

 ## Public part (Accessible without authentication)
 This part of the application is designed for non-registered users.
 These users have access to the following:
-Home Page -> You can find basic information.
+* Home Page -> You can find basic information.
-Wait List Page -> Catalog which contains all uploaded animals for adoption with the option to select the page for detailed information.
+* Wait List Page -> Catalog which contains all uploaded animals for adoption with the option to select the page for detailed information.
-Pet details -> A page offering more detailed information about each pet and section with comments.
+* Pet Details Page -> A page offering more detailed information about each pet and section with comments.
-Login/Register -> This page appears when you click on Header's sign-in icon.
+* Login/Register Page -> This page appears when you click on Header's sign-in icon.
 If you don't have profile, you can switch to sign-up form..

 ## Private part (Available for Registered Users)
 Logged in users have access to the following:
-Create pet -> You can create an animal that is homeless, it is added to the waiting list.
+* Create Pet Page -> You can create an animal that is homeless, it is added to the waiting list.
-Add coment -> You can add a comment to any animal on the waiting list Logged in user (author) have access tot the following:
+* Add Comment -> You can add a comment to any animal on the waiting list Logged in user (author) have access tot the following:
-Edit Page -> You can change the information about the animal you created Delete фунцтион -> You can delete the animal you added.
+* Edit PetPage -> You can change the information about the animal you created Delete фунцтион -> You can delete the animal you added.

 ## Technical Details